douglasgscofield/uppmax/guides/Module-Dependencies.md

 For example, a SLURM script for a variant-calling pipeline starting from raw sequence data does not need to load a read-mapper module while performing QC with tools loaded with the `cutadapt`, `Trimmomatic`, or `FastQC` modules; does not need to have any of these modules loaded while mapping reads and creating BAM files with tools from the `bwa` and `samtools` modules; and does not need a read mapper module loaded when manipulating BAM files with `Picard` or calling variants with `GATK`.

-Some modules simply won't create conflicts, for example current versions of `GATK` won't conflict with python-based tools, nor will it conflict with compiled tools such as `BEDTools` or `bowtie2`.
+Some modules simply won't create conflicts, for example current versions of `GATK` won't conflict with python-based tools, and conflicts are less common between compiled tools such as `BEDTools` or `bowtie2`.